Exercise 39: Dictionaries, Oh Lovely Dictionaries

 A Dictionary Example

 We'll now do an exercise that you must study very carefully.
-I want you to type this exercise in and try to understand what's going on.
-Take note of when I put things in a dict, get from them, and all the operations I use here.
+I want you to type this code in and try to understand what's going on.
+Take note of when you put things in e dict, get from a hash, and all the operations you use.
 Notice how this example is mapping states to their abbreviations, and then the abbreviations to cities in the states.
 Remember, "mapping" or "associating" is the key concept in a dictionary.

 What You Should See

 $ python ex39.py ---------- NY State has: New York OR State has: Portland ---------- Michigan's abbreviation is: MI Florida's abbreviation is: FL ---------- Michigan has: Detroit Florida has: Jacksonville ---------- California is abbreviated CA Michigan is abbreviated MI New York is abbreviated NY Florida is abbreviated FL Oregon is abbreviated OR ---------- FL has the city Jacksonville CA has the city San Francisco MI has the city Detroit OR has the city Portland NY has the city New York ---------- California state is abbreviated CA and has city San Francisco Michigan state is abbreviated MI and has city Detroit New York state is abbreviated NY and has city New York Florida state is abbreviated FL and has city Jacksonville Oregon state is abbreviated OR and has city Portland ---------- Sorry, no Texas.
 The city for the state 'TX' is: Does Not Exist

 Dictionaries are another example of a data structure, and like lists they are one of the most commonly used data structures in programming.
 A dictionary is used to map or associate things you want to store to keys you need to get them.
 Again, programmers don't use a term like "dictionary" for something that doesn't work like an actual dictionary full of words, so let's use that as our real world example.